python/cpython/Doc/howto/concurrency.rst

        | (`multiprocessing <multiprocessing-distributed_>`_)
      - multiprocessing across multiple computers

+There are tradeoffs to each, whether in performance or complexity.
+We'll take a look at those tradeoffs in detail
+`later <concurrency-pick-a-model_>`_.

-After we look at some comparisons of the concurrency models, we'll briefly talk about critical caveats for specific models.
+Before that, we'll review various comparisons of the concurrency models, and we'll briefly talk about `critical caveats <Critical caveats_>`_ for specific models.

 Comparison tables
 -----------------

 The following tables provide a detailed look with side-by-side comparisons.
-We'll also compare them at a high level in
-`a later section <concurrency-pick-a-model_>`_.

 key characteristics
 ^^^^^^^^^^^^^^^^^^^